wp-plugins/easy-replace/readme.txt

 - Easy find and replace for your content
 - Covers post, page,nav menu item
+- Easy Replace searches the string and replaces it dynamically at run time.

 * Like the plugin or want features?
 Tweet to us @think201